rpedrodasilva10/python-todolist/README.md

 # Objective

-The focus on this project is to fix and practice new skills that i've been reading about, Docker, Containers, API's RESTFUL, HTTP requests with flask and object persistence with shelve.
+The focus on this project is to fix and practice new skills that i've been reading about, Docker, Containers, RESTFUL API's, HTTP requests with flask and object persistence with shelve.

 ## Usage